SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/output.md

 	**List of items available for the *Csv matrix* output type**

-16. Once the output settings are introduced, click the *OK* button.
+16. Once the output settings are selected, click the *OK* button.

 	{: .text-center.image-wrapper}